-If you feel any unusual aches or pains in your breast, including occasional throbbing, pain, or even fluctuating discomfort, talk to your doctor.
+If you feel any unusual aches or pains in your breast, including occasional throbbing, pain, or even fluctuating discomfort, talk to your healthcare provider.
 Many women assume that only an isolated lump with localized pain suggests the presence of breast cancer.
 The truth is that breast cancer can manifest as “scattered, seed-like” tumors that, in some cases, spread like small tentacles throughout breast tissue.

-“There are breast cancers that present as half a lump or there may be no lump at all,” says Dr. Naoto Ueno, chief of Translational Breast Cancer Research at the Center, as quoted by CBS News.
+There are breast cancers that present as half a lump or there may be no lump at all,” says Dr. Naoto Ueno, chief of Translational Breast Cancer Research at the Center, as quoted by CBS News.
 “It could just be a strange-looking skin appearance or skin being red or dimpled.”

 Can Back Pain Indicate Breast Tumor Development?

 Upper back pain that feels as though it’s coming from deep within the bones may be an early sign of breast cancer.
-But don’t assume that every occasional bout of soreness or back pain means you’re becoming the next statistic!
+But don’t assume that every occasional bout of soreness or back pain you notice means you’re becoming the next statistic!
 Chronic back pain that doesn’t relent with stretching, chiropractic, or other means may be a sign that breast cancer tumors are forming.

-Sometimes when tumors are developing in a woman’s breast, they put pressure on the ribs and spine causing new found and persistent pain.
+Sometimes when tumors are developing in a woman’s breast, they put pressure on the ribs and spine causing persistent pain.
 You need to be aware of any changes that occur in your spinal column, upper back, and even neck.
 Talk to your doctor if you feel as though the pain you’re experiencing is unusually pronounced and marked by pressure from a possible internal growth.